 Once your dog or cat is no longer having flare-ups, your veterinarian may recommend slowly reintroducing foods that were previously part of their diet to see if any of them cause the symptoms to come back.
 Then, bingo!
 You’ll know exactly which food to avoid.

 The best treatment for your pet’s allergies depends on what is causing them.
 If your pet’s flare-ups come from airborne allergens, your vet will likely recommend allergy shots to help your pet build up resistance to the allergens.
 Special shampoos and sprays containing aloe, oatmeal, and other skin-soothing ingredients may also control the itch.

-Keeping a dust-free home can help alleviate symptoms of allergies caused by dust, dander, pollen, or other outdoor allergens.
+Keeping a dust-free home can help alleviate allergies caused by dust, dander, pollen, or other outdoor allergens.
 Regularly bathing your pet can also really help ease the itchy-scratchies.
 It will clear the irritating particles away from your pet’s skin to prevent reactions.

 Veterinarians may suggest certain bagged or canned foods for pets with food allergies that don’t contain the ingredients inducing their flare-ups.
 In some instances, it may be advised to feed home-cooked meals to pets with food allergies.

 Are you or a member of your household experiencing allergy symptoms around your pet?
 A pet's hair, dander, and saliva can cause allergic reactions in humans, but something concentrated in the pet’s fur, like dust or pollen, may also be at the root of the problem.

 Seeing a doctor for allergy testing is the only way to determine if it’s the pet or particles in the pet’s fur causing you or a family member to have a reaction.